 - Embrace as many opportunities as you can.
 Ten weeks goes by quickly.

 - Summer associates should take advantage of the summer program and get to know as many people at the firm as possible.
 Don’t be afraid to ask someone to grab coffee!

 - Our summer assignment system is flexible.
 If a summer associate is unsure of what they want to do, they should use the summer to try work in a variety of practice areas.

 180 Maiden Lane,

 - Number of domestic offices: 4

-- Can summers spend time in overseas office?
-No
+- Can summers spend time in an overseas office?
+N/A

 Main areas of work